SamuelEarl/samuelearl/src/routes/blog/domains-and-hosting/create-redirect-for-www-on-cloudflare/+page.svelte.md

-# How to create a redirect for `www` on Cloudflare
+# How to Create a Redirect for `www` on Cloudflare

 When you host a site on Cloudflare it is a good idea to create a redirect from `www` to your main domain.